-In fact, each year on the Monday following spring forward, U.S. hospitals have reported spikes in heart attacks.
-On the other hand, however, after fall back there is a 21% drop in the number of heart attacks seen at hospitals – a trend likely attributable to an extra hour of sleep.
+In fact, each year on the Monday following spring forward, U.S. hospitals report spikes in heart attacks.
+On the other hand, after fall back, there is a 21% drop in the number of heart attacks seen at hospitals – a trend likely attributable to an extra hour of sleep.
 Despite getting more sleep, a correlation has emerged between an increase in potential car accidents and the clocks falling back.

 The disruption to the body’s internal clock, as well as changes in sunlight while driving to and from work, can make operating a vehicle in the weeks following fall back more dangerous than usual.
 In fact, studies have found a correlation between increased fatal car accidents and DST.

 Once this time change occurs in the fall and it begins to get darker earlier in the day, the likelihood of car accidents occurring increases as more drivers are spending time on the road in the dark.
 Studies done over the years have shown that more people are active in the evening; however, without the added sunlight in the colder months, driver visibility is greatly reduced, thus increasing the potential for an accident to occur.
 In fact, according to a study in Accident Analysis and Prevention, having that hour of sunlight in the evening year-round would actually save the lives of over 170 pedestrians and nearly 200 vehicle occupants each year.